marvelm/rabbit-ex/README.md

 on line 21.

-To finally run the server:
+You may need sudo to run the server
 ```
 PORT=80 MIX_ENV=prod mix phoenix.server
 ```